sogis/simi/mp/kp/K6_GRETL_Endpoint.md

 GRETL (**G**radle **E**xtract **T**ransform **L**oad) is the central "dataset mover" in our geodata infrastructure.

-When the structure of source or destination tables of the dataset's change their schema, we need to now for every GRETL-Job, what data it moves from source to destination tables.
+When the structure of source or destination tables of the dataset's change their schema, we need to know for every GRETL-Job, what data it moves from source to destination tables.
-GRETL invokes this endpoint after each successful run of a job to register a jobs dependencies on source and destination tables.
+GRETL invokes this endpoint after each successful run of a job to register a jobs run and its dependencies on source and destination tables.

 ## Preconditions

 The service does only register dependencies to already existing PostgresTables.
-If a corresponding entity in PostgresTable is missing, the service returns it's qualified name in the ignoredTables array in the response.
+If a corresponding PostgresTable entity is missing, the service does not link and returns `false` in the linkInfo for the corresponding table.

 See the following matrix to clarify how the data is manged: